Williams Performing Arts Center

-- The 325-seat Lewis and Jerry Fulks Theatre, a thrust-stage facility designed to the theatre department's speciﬁcations with the help of acoustical and theatre consultants, named for Dr. Jerry Fulks, long time ACU Theater professor.
+- The 325-seat Lewis and Jerry Fulks Theatre, a thrust-stage facility designed to the theatre department's speciﬁcations with the help of acoustical and theatre consultants, named for Dr. Lewis Fulks, long time ACU Theater professor, and his wife, Jerry.

 - A 282-seat Recital Hall that is acoustically "tuneable" to accommodate the performing artist(s) and number of patrons.